 More people go missing and thousands are evacuated as northeast China is hit by more floods

-One person died and five went missing in the city of Shulan in Jilin province, which has seen five straight days of rainfall, according to state media.
+Six people died and four went missing in the city of Shulan in Jilin province, which has seen five straight days of rainfall, according to state media.

 China is struggling with record-breaking rainfall in some areas while others suffer scorching summer heat and drought that threatens crops.
 The heavy rains – remnants of Typhoon Doksuri – have battered northern China since late July, disrupting the lives of millions.
 Flooding near Beijing and in neighboring Hebei province this week killed at least 22 people.